splewis/get5/documentation/docs/event_logs.md

 implement something similar to the `get5_apistats` plugin, which sends the data somewhere via HTTP or logs the events to a file.

-All events are presented here as `HTTP POST`, but that's only because an HTTP method is required for the OpenAPI swagger documentation tool.
+The HTTP method displayed here is required for the OpenAPI swagger documentation tool and has no particular meaning.
+All forwards, except for `Get5_OnEvent`, take a single argument; the event object.

 <swagger-ui src="event_schema.yml"/>